jeka-dev/jeka/README.md

 Thanks to wrapper and [Jeka Plugin for Intellij](https://github.com/jerkar/jeka-ide-intellij), you don't need to install anything on your machine.
 You only need a JDK 8 or higher.

+Jeka is extremly lightweight, the full distribution size is around 1 MB including source code.
+The whole tool is contained in a single jar of aproximatly 600 KB and has zero dependency.

+It's quite easy to discover what Jeka does behind the scene and troubleshot issues encountered during the build.

 > Current version of Jeka is no more compatible with Jeka Plugin for Intellij.
 Stick with Jeka version _0.9.15.RELEASE_
 > if you still want to use the IDE plugin.
 >